US grocery market, mapped

 How many grocery stores are there in the US?

-There are roughly 40,000 US supermarkets as of the 2023 Census Economic Census for NAICS 445110 (Supermarkets and Other Grocery Stores, Except Convenience Stores).
+Orbital's June 2026 snapshot covers the active US supermarket universe, shown in the ranking above.
 That count excludes c-stores, dollar stores, warehouse clubs, and general-merchandise retailers with a grocery section.
-Counting all food-retail formats together pushes the number well above 100,000, but for vendors selling into supermarket operators, 40,000 is the working universe.
+Count all food-retail formats together and the number climbs well above 100,000, but for vendors selling into supermarket operators, the narrow universe is the working number.

-How is Orbital's view different from Progressive Grocer Top 75 or Supermarket News?
+How is Orbital's view different from the standard revenue rankings?

-Progressive Grocer and Supermarket News rank grocery operators by self-reported annual revenue.
-That is the canonical industry view and it tracks deal flow and revenue concentration.
+The canonical industry rankings sort grocery operators by self-reported annual revenue.
+That view tracks deal flow and revenue concentration.
 This list ranks the same operators by US supermarket count, which is the unit that matters when you are selling software, refrigeration, or services into store managers.
-The views agree on who is at the top but disagree on the long tail.
+The two views agree on who is at the top but disagree on the long tail.
 By revenue, Walmart and Kroger dominate.
-By store count, the top 10 own roughly 60 percent of the 40,000 US supermarkets, and the remaining 40 percent is regional, ethnic-specialty, and the franchised independent base that public statistics treat as one entity.
+By store count, the top 10 own roughly 60 percent of the supermarket universe, and the remaining 40 percent is regional, ethnic-specialty, and the franchised independent base that public statistics treat as one entity.

 Who is the largest US grocery chain by store count?